 The administration and production building at the Bregenz site was sold in its entirety to the hardware manufacturer Blum based in Vorarlberg in 2020, which has since been responsible for all areas of management.
 Wolford AG is accommodated as a tenant in parts of the building and obtains all its energy from Blum.
-The actual annual consumption figures for 2022 will only be made available to Wolford by the landlord with the ancillary cost statement, probably at the beginning of August 2023.
-As such, Wolford is not yet able to present this at the time of publication of the report.
-The figures for 2022 are therefore based on estimated values based on the payments on account made to the landlord in the reporting year.
-In order to continue to make progress in the area of energy efficiency, there is regular discussion with Blum to facilitate the implementation of further relevant measures.
+The annual consumption figures for 2022 were made available to Wolford by the landlord with the ancillary cost statement, in August 2023.
+As such, Wolford has corrected the figures for 2022 within this report.
+The figures for 2023 are again based on estimated values based on the payments on account made to the landlord in the reporting year.
+In order to continue to make progress in the area of energy efficiency, there is regular discussion with Blum to facilitate the implementa tion of further relevant measures.

 The largest single producer of emissions is the Bregenz site due to the two steam boilers it uses for production purposes.
 The boilers at the Bregenz site, with an output of 7.9 and 4.5 MW respectively, generate steam for the dyeing and molding processes as well as for heating purposes.
-In contrast, the potential to reduce energy consumption and climatedamaging emissions is comparatively low at Wolford's points of sale.
+In contrast, the potential to reduce energy consumption and climate- damaging emissions is comparatively low at Wolford's points of sale.
 For this reason, they are not included in the company's external reporting.